 In 2000, the company celebrated its 100th anniversary.
 The 21st century brought about new acquisitions.
 In 2005 we acquired the pharmaceutical coil business of US Cotton, LLC.
 We also expanded NCFI rigid foam operations to Utah.
 In 2007 we acquired Fiberweb’s cotton bleachery in Colrain, MA to give us the largest purified cotton capacity in the world.
 In 2010, we acquired Kinston Fibers cotton mote cleaning operation to enhance our raw material supply.

 Today, Barnhardt Manufacturing Company remains a privately held family business, being run by the fourth generation, with its headquarters still on the original site that the company was started on in 1900.
-The company currently owns or operates eight manufacturing facilities in the United States.
+The company currently owns or operates seven manufacturing facilities in the United States.
 We continue to look for new opportunities for growth as we continue our commitment to the values of our forefathers of integrity and honesty in everything we do.